hot-glue-for-rails/hot-glue/README.md

 ### `--alt-foreign-key-lookup=`

 Use for a join table to specify that a field should be looked up by a different field.
+For example, when you want to lookup a user by a (complete) email address.

+In these contexts, the lookup must be exact match to the text entered (no partial matches supported).

 Use `+` to map to the `find_or_create_by` method.
 (Without `+` it will use `find_by`.)